 You will receive points if you are convicted for a number of different things, depending on its severity.
-Minor offences are worth three points, while offences that are more serious could get you up to 11 points.
+Minor offences are worth three points, whilst offences that are more serious could get you up to 11 points.
 Those who are found guilty of aiding, permitting or inciting a driving offence could get penalty points points, even if they were not driving the vehicle.
 Other minor offences, such as driving with under-inflated tyres or driving with an expired headlight, will get you three points, which may not seem such a big deal, but they can soon add up.

 This automatically attracts six penalty points.
 What many people do not realise though is that if they lend a car to a person who is not insured, they themselves face the same penalty, for permitting someone to drive a vehicle whilst uninsured.